Hugo132645/organic-waste-sorting/README.md

 ### Diffusion Policy: Branch → Red Organic Bin

 The branch policy was trained with Diffusion Policy using wrist-camera observations.
-It produced smoother behavior than ACT and performed better during physical rollout.
+It produced smoother behavior than ACT and performed better during physical rollout than SmolVLA.

 https://github.com/user-attachments/assets/ac470607-a84f-4dcd-8528-1186baf9404c